psitools/psitools-public/README.md

 Please cite the Zenodo record and appropriate papers if you use psitools in a publication.

+Figure: A colorized PSI dispersion relation map in the complex plane, showing the poles and branch cuts in a case for a growing size resonance mode.

 ## Contents

 * `psitools/`: package source